hotdoy/grav-theme-wheat/README.md

 ## Description (WIP)

-Wheat is a starter theme for Grav CMS.
-It contains...
+Wheat is a theme for Grav CMS.
+It is aimed at building sustainable websites by limiting overheads and development tooling.
+It takes a responsible approach to web development and leads by examples by offering common patterns their related sustainable solutions.

-- Common patterns used by [Calotte](https://calotte.ca/).
-- A Snipcart integration allowing you to sell physical or digital products in minutes.
-- Commonly used libraries for animating elements and text on scroll.
-- A neat little thing called **DOMstate** to expose various states of the document you can then use with CSS for a modern and app-like feel.

-It uses no build tool, no framework of any kind, only needs a basic LAMP setup, uses Github Actions for automatic deployment and only takes a couple of minutes to get development up and running.
+It uses no build tool, no framework of any kind, only needs a basic LAMP setup, uses Github Actions for automatic deployment and takes a couple minutes to setup.

 ## What's in the theme?